Exposure to ultraviolet radiation (UVR) from the sun is an occupational and recreational hazard for many Australians

 • you will build up a history of the instrument’s performance.

-Contact ARPANSA at uvr-services@arpansa.gov.au for further information and a quotation for calibration of your instrument.
+Contact ARPANSA at uvr-services@arpansa.gov.au for further information.

 Access to information FOI disclosure log Information public scheme